-The 2021 Traffic Signals Annual Report provides an overview of the activities of the City of Winnipeg's Traffic Signals branch, including an introduction to the branch, key performance indicators (KPIs), and current projects.
+The 2022 Traffic Signals Annual Report provides an overview of the activities of the City of Winnipeg's Traffic Signals branch, including an introduction to the branch, branch metrics (performance indicators and descriptive data), and current projects.

-Traffic Signals is responsible for designing, procuring, building, setting timing for, operating, and maintaining all electrified traffic displays within the city.
+Traffic Signals is responsible for designing, procuring, building, setting timing for, operating, and maintaining all electrified traffic displays within Winnipeg.
 We manage signalized intersections, flashing pedestrian corridors, keep-right flashers, speed display devices, and prepare-to-stop signs.
 Traffic Signals also operates the Transportation Management Centre (TMC) - a real-time response unit that helps keep traffic moving and Winnipeggers informed of delays.

 As Winnipeg has no true freeways and an abundance of railway crossings, traffic signals play an unusually large role in moving people and goods efficiently through the city.
-Demand on traffic signal infrastructure has also increased due to a number of timely factors:
+Demand on traffic signal infrastructure has also increased due to several timely factors:

-- The population of Winnipeg has grown steadily in recent years, from 677,800 in 2011 to 766,900 in 2020 (an increase of 1.4 percent per year)1 - The total number of lane-kilometres of regional streets in Winnipeg has not increased at the same rate, increasing only 0.5 percent from 1,815 lane-kilometres in 2015 to 1,824 lane-kilometres in 2020;2 this means more drivers use the same volume of roadways, which causes more congestion - 3.
+- 1. The population of Winnipeg has grown steadily in recent years, from 677,600 in 2011 to 767,500 in 2021 (an increase of 1.3 percent per year)1 - 2.
+The total number of lane-kilometres of regional streets in Winnipeg has not increased at the same rate, increasing only 0.5 percent from 1,815 lane-kilometres in 2015 to 1,824 lane-kilometres in 2021;2 this means more drivers use the same volume of roadways, which causes more congestion - 3.
 The number of registered vehicles has steadily increased from 497,549 vehicles in 2011 to 569,834 vehicles in 2017 - 4.
 The number of vehicles per person also increased at about 0.5 percent per year from 2011 to 20173

-Despite these challenges, Signals has helped achieve a number of milestones for the transportation network.
+Despite these challenges, Signals has helped achieve milestones for the transportation network:

-- 1. Low traffic signal malfunction rates, including a significant decrease in malfunctions since 2012. - 2.
+- Low traffic signal malfunction rates, including a significant decrease in malfunctions since 2012. - 2.
 Faster response times to traffic signal damages and maintenance issues. - 3.
-A threefold increase in temporary signal timing changes in response to road conditions (e.g. construction, special events) from 2017 to 2018 and a further increase of 47 percent from 2018 to 2019.
-Temporary timings changes declined from 1,831 in 2019 to 1,074 in 2020, due to reduced congestion and unplanned incidents from the COVID-19 pandemic.
-In 2021, temporary timings increased to 1,274. - Prior to 2017, Signals did not have the capability to provide temporary timings. - 4.
-A 65.5 percent reduction in 311 cases relating to signal timing from 2016 to 2021 and a 79.8 percent drop in the average number of days required to resolve these cases over the same period.
+A threefold increase in temporary signal timing changes in response to road conditions (e.g. construction, special events) from 2017 to 2018 and a further increase of 47 percent from 2018 to 2019. - Temporary timings changes declined from 1,831 in 2019 to 1,274 in 2021, due to reduced congestion and unplanned incidents from the COVID-19 pandemic - In 2022, temporary timings increased to 1,505 - Prior to 2017, Signals did not have the capability to provide temporary timings - 4.
+A 62.0 percent reduction in 311 cases relating to signal timing from 2016 to 2022 and a 70.6 percent drop in the average number of days required to resolve these cases over the same period.